Yiannis128/Yiannis128/articles/godot-asteroids-05.md

 Godot has a UI node called `Label` that allows you to display information, we can use it to display our score of destroyed asteroids.
-Since we want to display the score we have, and also the text "Score:" to show that the number shown represents the score, two `Label` nodes will be required.
-They can both be created in the Scene panel, name the one that contains the text "Score:"
-`ScoreText`, and name the label that will contain the number `Score`.
+Since we want to display the score we have, and also the text "Score:" to show that the number shown represents the score, two `Label` nodes will be used for convenience.
+They can both be created in the Scene panel, name one `ScoreText`, and name the other one `Score`.
 The nodes can then be assigned a default text value by using the Inspector panel (in the `Text` property). `ScoreText` will have the value `Score:` assigned. `Score` will have the default value `0` assigned as that is going to be the default value of the score when the game starts.

 ![](godot-asteroids/godot_25.png)